Customer Service Automation: Tips to Succeed and Mistakes to Avoid

 The phrase “customer service automation” evokes different feelings depending on who you are.
 As a consumer, you may have a love/hate relationship with automated customer service: loving it when you want a quick answer without asking a human, and hating it when it doesn’t work.
 Service or CX leaders may view call center automation as a necessary evil to handle growing contact volumes at scale.
 Call center agents may view support automation as a threat to their job.

-Love it or hate it, customer service automation is here to stay.
+Love it or hate it, automation in customer service is here to stay.

 So let’s take a closer look at what support automation really means, why it’s actually a good thing, some best practices to embrace, and some mistakes to avoid.